Timmy-124/Data-Analysis-Portfolio/README.md

 ### Stakeholder
    Human Resources (HR) Department: The HR team is the primary stakeholder responsible for employee recruitment, retention, and engagement.
 They are particularly interested in understanding the drivers of attrition and implementing strategies to retain talent
 ### Tools Used
-- Microsoft Excel: Excel was used for data cleaning by applying various functions to identify missing values, remove duplicates, check for misspellings and standardize date formats
+- Microsoft Excel: Excel was used for data cleaning by applying various functions to identify missing values, remove duplicates, check for outliers and check for misspellings
 - Structured Query Language (SQL): SQL was utilized for analyzing the data [View Here](https://github.com/Timmy-124/SQL-Portfolio/blob/main/Employee%20Attrition%20Analysis)
 - Tableau: Tableau was utilized to create an interactive dashboard to present findings [View Here](https://public.tableau.com/app/profile/timilehin.egbeyemi/viz/EmployeeAttritionDashboard_17201754430620/EmployeeAttritionDashb_)
  ### Analysis and Findings